top of page

 The Minds Narrative

 Lately, I have been thinking a lot about how our minds want to create a narrative for us to live by.
-Our mind will set a stage we then project onto our life experience.
+Our thoughts will set a stage we then project onto our life experience.
 Our mind wants us to believe specific scenarios for whatever reason.
 For control or out of fear, I am unsure why.
 I say this because of an experience I had the other day.
 I was stuck in traffic looking at a McDonald’s fast-food restaurant.
 Then, all of a sudden, I realized I had been seeing McDonald’s a particular way all of my life.
 I saw for the first time my version of McDonaldness that I had projected out onto it.
 This is difficult to explain because it was outside my usual perception; however, the feeling was solid.
 It was as if there was the restaurant, me, and a film of experience all at once.
 I say film because my perception seemed like a light haze of projection.
 I realized this franchise was not what I had been seeing my whole life; it was a McDonald’s but not the one I was/had been perceiving; there was a difference.
 I also want to say that it has nothing to do with the restaurant; I could have been looking at anything.
 For whatever reason, it just happened to be this fast food chain.

 I know this because this is not the first time this has happened to me.
 It usually occurs when I am with another person.
 It is as if my mind stops, and I see for the first time that I really know nothing of the person I’m talking to.
 I realize I have been projecting onto them a sense of my own, let’s call it karma, and it is not them.
 At these times when my mind stops, I see for the first time I have no idea of the depths of this person.
 Or who they are.
 It is the most freeing feeling because I don’t have to know.
 There is a beauty to it all; I am free not to know.
 But my mind is not sure it likes this newfound freedom.
 Because of this, it wants to hold onto these images of projection.
 After these experiences, I become more judgmental and self-righteous because my mind needs to be in the know.